marcorossi5/DUNEreco/README.md

 This process will copy the DUNEdn program to your environment python path.

-### Note
+## Download large dataset files

-Large files like dataset and models checkpoints are not included in the code repository, but are available on [Zenodo](https://doi.org/10.5281/zenodo.6599305).
+Large files like dataset samples and models checkpoints are not included in the repository, but are available on [Zenodo](https://doi.org/10.5281/zenodo.6599305).

 The `download_dataset.sh` convenience script automates the download of those